RobTillaart/Vibration/README.md

 Vibration sensors, a.k.a. tilt switches can work in different ways so they are meant for different applications.
-Some have a conducting ball that has a home position and when vibrations occur or when tilted it will move out of this position, connecting a switch.
+Some have a conducting ball that has a home position and when vibrations occur or when tilted, the ball will move out of this home position, connecting a switch.
 If the sensor stays tilted the switch can stay connected for longer times.
 Some of the sensors e.g. SW-18010P, have a spring connected to the ball that forces the ball to the home position if there is no vibration.
 Even in a tilted position.